-After you complete the import you may find that uploaded images are not visible at the site storefront.
+After you complete the import, you may find that uploaded images are not visible at the storefront.

-The thing is, as other bulk procedures, image upload requires the reindex for the changes to be applied.
+The thing is, like other bulk procedures, image upload requires reindex for the changes to be applied.
 So make sure you refreshed the Magento index after the upload.
-If Magento 2 images are still not showing try clearing Magento cache and your browser cache.
+If Magento 2 images are still not showing, try clearing Magento cache and your browser cache.

-Are image roles assigned and images not set as “Hidden from a product page”?
+Check if image roles are assigned and images are not “Hidden from a product page”

 If you are adding images via import, make sure your import file contains appropriate column titles for image roles: